-The Leamington History Group is pleased to publish the fruits of this research because some of the ale brewed in Wallace Street, Saltisford, Warwick was imbibed in Leamington Spa.
+The Leamington History Group is pleased to publish the fruits of this research because some of the ale brewed in Wallace Street, Saltisford, Warwick was imbibed in pubs in Leamington Spa.

 The Warwick & Leamington Brewery was founded in February 1832 on an initial capital of £20,000, which included the purchase of land and buildings in Wallace Street [Saltisford], and alterations to the existing buildings which included a large factory, warehouse, dray-house, lofts and stabling; the land approximated 6,000 square yards.
 The brewery began operating in 1833 with the major shareholders being John Tomes, Richard Jaggard, Richard Hiorns and Benjamin Russell.
 Initially trading as Jaggard, Hiorns & Collins, and managed by Richard Hiorns, there would be numerous changes to the company’s management structure during the subsequent 20 years.